TheManohar/CryptoNews/README.md

 This is a simple barchart displaying the count for how many times a crypto-related keyword has been mentioned in news headlines for a given day

 ## ETL Scripts:
-1) `main.py`: mian scrip that runs the ETL and Data Analysis scripts every 3600 seconds (1 hour)
+1) `main.py`: main scrip that runs the ETL and Data Analysis scripts every 3600 seconds (1 hour)
 2) `extract.py`: fetching the latest news from newsapi.org for the keywords: crypto, bitcoin and ethereum <br>
 3) `transform.py`: data parsing <br>
 4) `load.py`: load parsed data into MySQL server <br>

 ## Data Analysis Scripts:
-1) `db_dump.py`: covert a complete copy of the artcles table into a DataFrame and dumps it into .pkl format <br>
+1) `db_dump.py`: convert a complete copy of the artcles table into a DataFrame and dumps it into .pkl format <br>
 2) `data_analysis.py`: performs: data cleaning, Sentiment Analysis and prepares a daily resapling of the data <br>

 ## Dashboard Scripts: